agardiner/batch-kit/README.md

 end
 ```

-As with tasks, we can use the {Batch::ActsAsJob#job #job} DSL method above to define
+As with tasks, we can use the {BatchKit::ActsAsJob#job #job} DSL method above to
-the main entry method, or we can pass a symbol identifying an existing method
+define the main entry method, or we can pass a symbol identifying an existing
-in our class to be the job entry point.
+method in our class to be the job entry point.

 Finally, to allow our job to run when it is passed as the main program to the
-Ruby engine, we call the {Batch::Job.run run} method on our class at the end of our script:
+Ruby engine, we call the {Batch::Job.run run} method on our class at the end of
+our script:

 ```
 MyJob.run
 ```

-This instructs the batch framework to instantiate our job class, parse any
+This instructs the batch kit framework to instantiate our job class, parse any
 command-line arguments, and then invoke our job entry method to start processing.